vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **What are different types of services?**<br/>
     A) There are two types of Services:Bound Service and Unbounded Service (or also called as Start Service).<br/>
-    **1) Bound Service:** A Service is said to Bound when an application component binds to it by calling bindService() method.
+    **1) Bound Service:** A Service is said to Bound when an application component binds to it by calling ***bindService()*** method.
 A bound service offers client-server similar interface where the components can interact with service, send requests and get results and even can do so across processes with Inter Process Communication (IPC).
     <br/>
     **2) Unbounded Service (Start Service):**
-    A Service
+    A Service is is said to be Started Service or Unbounded service if an application component, such as an activity or fragment, calls it by ***startService()*** function.
+Once started, the service can run in the background indefinitely even if the component that started it is destroyed.
     <br/>
     More Info: https://stackoverflow.com/a/25240537/3424919

 -   **Advantage of Retrofit over Volley?**<br/>
+    A) Retrofit is type-safe.
+Type safety means that the compiler will validate types while compiling, and throw an error if you try to assign the wrong type to a variable.

--   **Advantage of Retrofit over AsyncTask?**<br/>
+-   **Advantage of Volley over Retrofit?**<br/>
+    A) Android Volley has a very elaborate and flexible cache mechanism.
+When a request is made through Volley, first the cache is checked for Response.
+If it is found, then it is fetched and parsed, else, it will hit Network to fetch the data.
+Retrofit does not support cache by default.

 -   **What are different launch modes available in Android?**<br/>
+    A) There are four launch modes for an Activity in Android as follows:

+    1) standard : create a new instance of an activity every single time.
+It is the default mode if not declared.

+    2) single top : same as standard except that if the activity is at the top of the stack, then the same instance will be used.

+    3) single task : a new task will be created whenever this activity is created.
+Also only one instance will be available among all the tasks.

+    4) single instance : the activity will be created in a new task, and that task will contain only that activity.
+Also only 1 instance of that activity will be available for all the tasks.